discordjs/guide/guide/popular-topics/embeds.md

 ### Attaching images

 You can use the `.attachFiles()` method to upload images alongside your embed and use them as source for embed fields that support image urls.
-The method accepts the source file as file path <docs-link path="typedef/FileOptions">FileOptions</docs-link>, BufferResolvable (including a URL to an external image), or Attachment objects inside an array.
+The method accepts the source file as file path <DocsLink path="typedef/FileOptions">FileOptions</DocsLink>, BufferResolvable (including a URL to an external image), or Attachment objects inside an array.

 You can then reference and use the images inside the embed itself with `attachment://fileName.extension`.